goertzniklas/3d-visualizer/README.md

 [https://github.com/mrdoob/three.js](https://github.com/mrdoob/three.js)

 ## NOTE
-Because of the Cross-origin resource sharing(CORS) policy - many times the access will be blocked.
+Because of the CORS(Cross-origin resource sharing) policy - sometimes the access to the pixeldata will be blocked without a warning or error message.
 Just try another picture or write a simple server to upload pictures first.

 ## Installation
 Just download the files and run the frontend.html.